mrunlikeliest/IoT-IPv6-Analysis_Mon-IoT-or/README.md

 - Mac address from the list of devices is taken
 - The mac address is passed through the code and output is obtained

-(Experiment) Analyzing the traffic from a Mac address

 Interesting observation from the output:
 - A mix of IPv4 (0.0.0.0) and IPv6 (::, fe80::, 2001:) addresses is used for source and
   destination IPs.
 This indicates a dual-stack network with both IPv4 and IPv6 capabilities.